cyverseuk/cyverseuk-util/slurmintro.md

     ```
   - These three options in the file are the ONLY thing that you need to get slurm up and running.
   - See [slurm.conf](#slurmconf) below for more options
-4. Copy slurm.conf to the other machines in your network.
+4. Copy slurm.conf to the other nodes in your network.
 5. Start slurm daemons:
   1. On master: `slurmctld -f /path/to/slurm.conf -Dcvvvv`
   2. On all nodes (including master if you want it to do work): `slurmd -f /path/to/slurm.conf -Dcvvvv`
     - This will run every daemon in the foreground, omit the -D to run in background (see below for full details)
 6. Try `sinfo` or `squeue` to see your cluster up and running!

-### Basic commands:
+## Basic commands:
 ### slurmctld
 - Run on master only
 - First run: try `slurmctld -Dcvvvv`